-Look for Gators at Sawgrass Lake Park
+12. Look for gators at Sawgrass Lake Park

 Sawgrass Lake Park in Pinellas Park is the perfect tranquil setting with the potential to see a variety of wildlife, including birds, armadillos, turtles, and alligators.
-This trail has a mile-long boardwalk through the marsh has an observation tower with benches at the end and several short dirt trails.
+This trail has a mile-long boardwalk through the marsh with an observation tower with benches at the end and several short dirt trails.
 Both the times I’ve visited there have only been a couple of people walking the park.

 Note: dogs are not allowed on the boardwalk

-See Dolphins at Vinnoy & North Shore Park
+13. Find dolphins at Vinnoy & North Shore Park

 These two parks are connected to make for a wide-open walking path lined with palm trees.
-If you walk right up to the water’s edge often times you’ll see dolphins or stingrays!
+If you walk right up to the water’s edge oftentimes you’ll see dolphins or stingrays!
 You could also bring a hammock and set it up along the water and enjoy the closest and best views of St. Pete Pier.

-Gizella Kopsiick Palm Arboretum
+14. Gizella Kopsiick Palm Arboretum